IsaacJ60/FreePlay/ROADMAP.md

 # Project Roadmap

-This document outlines the future direction of the Music Player project.
+This document outlines the future direction of the FreePlay project.
 It serves as a guide for development, prioritizing features and improvements.

 ## Future Features